IMMERSIVE. INDULGENT. UNEXPECTED.

 Things to do in Hobart and southern Tasmania.

-Take the vibrancy of a capital city, and add stellar bush walks and beaches.
-Magic.
+Take the vibrancy of a capital city, add stellar bush walks and beaches, and start planning your next getaway.

-Leave the docks of Hobart behind on a Tasmanian Seafood Seduction cruise for an ocean-fresh feast.
-Visit a salmon farm, taste oysters straight from the oyster farm, and watch as your guide gathers abalone and sea urchin to cook and serve onboard.
-Wander Salamanca Market on a Saturday morning, while away a few hours tasting local spirits at Gold Bar, or enjoy fine wines with spectacular water views at The Glass House.
+Leave the docks of Hobart behind on a seafood cruise with Tasmanian Wild Seafood Adventures.
+Visit a salmon farm, taste fresh oysters, crayfish and abalone and watch as your guide gathers periwinkles and sea urchin to cook and serve onboard.
+On return, enjoy a few hours tasting local spirits at Gold Bar, or sample fine wines with spectacular water views at The Glass House.
 If you’re looking for a story behind your stay, the Storytelling Tour at MACq 01 Hotel offers an introduction to the area’s most colourful historic characters.

 kunanyi / Mount Wellington